kshutkin/package-build/create-pkgbld/DESIGN.md

 - Keep official package metadata in `create-pkgbld` without bundling extension implementations with the CLI.
 - Avoid executing third-party code merely to build the package list.
+- Make managed package updates reviewable without expanding the project lock into an artifact-ownership database.

 ## Non-goals